 When starting out with rock climbing, bouldering was not on my radar.
 I gravitated more to sport climbing with the rope and harness.
 It seemed a lot safer when I fall.
 I didn’t even know boulder existed until my son joined the climbing team.
 All I know was that bouldering has shorter routes and more stress on the body.
 It does not require rope or harness because it does not get taller than six meters or twenty feet high.
-Above fifteen feet is still pretty high in my book.
-The major equipment you would need are a pair of climbing shoes, chalk so you can stick to the rocks, and mattes for a soft landing.
+Being above fifteen feet is still pretty high in my book.
+The major equipment you would need is a pair of climbing shoes, chalk so you can stick to the rocks and mattes for a soft landing.

 Advantages and Disadvantages of Bouldering

 I can definitely see the advantages of bouldering.
 I do not need to have a partner to climb.
 Bouldering also help increase upper body strength and improve on feet techniques as well.
 I noticed that my grip strength improved when I climbed top rope.

 The negative aspect is the stress on my joints.
 The harder the routes the more stress I put on my little old body.
 The routes are short so in order to challenge the climber the handholds or feet positions can be awkward and require flexibility, strength, and endurance from one move to the next.
 You can definitely pull a muscle or a tendon easily if you forget to stretch before you start.